wbitt/Network-MultiTool/README.md

 # Network-MultiTool
-Multitool for container network troubleshooting. based on CENTOS.
+Multitool for container network troubleshooting.
+Based on CENTOS.

 ## Downloadable from Docker Hub:
 Use any of the following links: